About Atlanta Charter Middle School

 Performance on Outside Measures

-The school is also required to submit an annual report to the Georgia Department of Education, and every five years, ACMS undergoes a rigorous school quality review by state and local officials as part of the renewal of its charter.
+As a condition of its charter, ACMS must meet certain measures of financial and educational accountability.
+The school is required to submit an annual report to the Georgia Department of Education, and every five years, ACMS undergoes a rigorous school quality review by state and local officials as part of the renewal of its charter.

 Governing Board

-The ACMS Governing Board, a body composed of parents, community members, and faculty, guides decisions about school policy.
-The governing board meets collectively once a month, and sub-committees such as finance and parent/family involvement also convene regularly.
+The ACMS Governing Board, a body composed of parents, school leadership, and community members, makes decisions about school policy.
+The governing board meets collectively once a month, and sub-committees such as finance and personnel also convene regularly.

 Parent & Family Involvement

-ACMS was founded on the belief that the active involvement of parents and family in the life of the school promotes the well being of students.
-Each family, as part of enrollment in the school, agrees to give 15 hours (for a two parent/guardian household) or 10 hours (for a single parent/guardian household) of service to the school each year.
-From assisting in the classroom, offering expertise in certain areas, or serving on committees, parents, guardians, and caregivers play a significant role in the ACMS community.
+ACMS was founded on the belief that the active involvement of parents and family in the life of the school promotes the well being of students, and we ask parents, guardians, and caregivers play a significant role in the ACMS community.
+Each family, as a condition of enrollment in the school, commits to fulfilling the obligations outlined in the Family Contract.

 What is a charter school?